PreferredAI/cornac/docs/source/user/quickstart.rst

 About the MovieLens dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The MovieLens dataset, a repository of movie ratings and user preferences,
-remains highly relevant today as it powers the personalized recommendation
+remains highly relevant today.
+Oftentimes, it is used as a benchmark to compare
-algorithms crucial for modern streaming services.
+different recommendation algorithms.

 Sample data from MovieLens 100K dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^